AngelMunoz/SiteFi/src/Hosted/posts/2023-07-20-oh-no-I-typed-dotnet-new-web-with-fsharp.md

 No worries that happens more often than you think.

+> All of the code for this post can be found [here](https://github.com/AngelMunoz/dotnet-new-web-fsharp)

 ---

 If that sounds like too dramatic for you, let me tell you I've seen it before online, I've heard it in person and even in my own head.